shaloo/docs.arcana/docs/concepts/anwallet/walletfeatures.md

 * **Monitor Transaction Activity:** The {{config.extra.arcana.wallet_name}} **Notifications** tab displays all the blockchain transaction activity that is approved by the application user.
 This includes native or custom token send transactions, NFT exchange transactions, ERC-20 smart contract deployment, and contract interactions.
 It also shows any pending transactions that are waiting on the user's action.

-    If a red dot is displayed on the **Notifications** tab at the bottom right of the {{config.extra.arcana.wallet_name}} screen, then it signifies that there are pending blockchain transactions waiting on application user approval.
-The application user can click on the red dot and process the pending blockchain transaction.
+    If there is a red dot displayed on the **Notifications** tab at the bottom right of the {{config.extra.arcana.wallet_name}} UI, it indicates pending blockchain transactions waiting on user approval.
+A user can click on the red dot and process the pending blockchain transaction.

 * **Supports JSON RPC:** The {{config.extra.arcana.wallet_name}} offers the standard EIP-1193 Ethereum provider interface that can be used by applications to call any [Ethereum JSON RPC](https://ethereum.github.io/execution-apis/api-documentation/) methods.